 When drilling for the strike plate make sure that you are drilling into the doorjamb and not through the jamb.
-Additionally, ensure that the hole is deep enough to fit the anchor bolts or horizontal mounting screws from your new hardware.
+Additionally, ensure that the hole is deep enough for the deadbolt latch to fit.
 Once complete, use a level to check if door hinges and other components are completely flush with each other when installed.

 Before you can mount the door hardware, you must fit the frame and strike plates into its designated place.
 It’s important to check that all pieces of drilling hardware fit perfectly before you continue with the installation.
 Use a measuring tape or ruler to make sure that everything lines up evenly, then secure the strike plate with small screws or nails.When lining up screw holes in a doorknob repair, the drill goes on the floor.
 This is not a place where a power tool can be used – stripping out the hole or cross-threading is a real threat.
 If not done correctly by hand, the time necessary to replace it can increase.
 Over the years, I have developed a ‘feel’ for it, though it is possible to do it yourself if you use a simple screwdriver.

 Now that the frame and strike plates have been put in place, you can now insert the latch bolts into the edge of the door.
 If your door’s finish is wood, use a bit large enough to insert into the wood and drill pilot holes for the screws.
 For doors with metal frames, be careful when inserting and tightening screws as its frame often has thin layers which can be easily damaged.